Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

    o Devices (Dev) are the end-devices or hosts (e.g. sensors, actuators, etc.).
 There can be a very high density of devices per radio gateway (LoRaWAN gateway).
-This entity maps to the LoRaWAN End-device.
+This entity maps to the LoRaWAN End-Device.

    o The Radio Gateway (RGW), which is the end point of the constrained link.
 This entity maps to the LoRaWAN Gateway.